 - 1. Operational Risk Events recorded and maintained in the OpRisk Toolset since 2006.
 Includes capturing of all operational risk events reported throughout the Bank with their impact, analysis of root causes, and mitigation measures; - 2.
 Key Operational Risk Indicators (KRIs) about 30 KRIs with respective escalation thresholds have been implemented and monitored since 2010; - 3.
 Risk & Control Self-Assessment (RCSA) since 2010.
 All units perform the exercise every 12-18 month based on risk-assessed coverage planning; - 4.
-Operational Risk Scenario Analysis (i.e. estimates on rare, catastrophic events and their potential impact) implemented in 2012 and annually conducted.
+Operational Risk Scenario Analysis (i.e. assessment of severe yet plausible events and their potential impact) implemented in 2012 and annually conducted.